void-linux/void-docs/src/installation/live-images/prep.md

 In the example above, the output shows the USB device as `/dev/sda`.
-On Linux, the path to the device will typically be in the form of `/dev/sdX` (where X is a number) for USB devices, `/dev/mmcblkX` for SD cards, or other variations depending on the device.
+On Linux, the path to the device will typically be in the form of `/dev/sdX` (where X is a letter) for USB devices, `/dev/mmcblkX` for SD cards, or other variations depending on the device.
 You can use the model and size (`7.5GiB` above, after the path) to identify the device if you're not sure what path it will have.